How Much Should You Spend on Insurance in Singapore?

 If you are unwilling to risk that, you can consider switching from a private hospital plan to a public one.
 Many Singaporeans opt for the former for greater peace of mind, but it IS a lot more expensive than even a Class A IP.

-Life insurance is essential if you have dependents — this could be kids, a non-working spouse, parents, a sugar baby, etc. who depend on you financially.
+Life insurance is essential if you have dependents—this could be kids, a non-working spouse, parents, etc. who depend on you financially.
 Your life insurance plan will pay out a lump sum to replace your income if you pass away.

 Sample premium for term insurance

-A 30-year-old male non-smoker with a $500,000 sum assured and a policy term of 20 years should be prepared to pay about $22 to $35 per month for term life insurance.
+A 30-year-old male non-smoker with a $500,000 sum assured and a policy term of 20 years should be prepared to pay about $19 to $26 per month for term life insurance.
+That’s based on the term life insurance Singlife Elite Term II, which annual premiums are $222.15 after discount and $317.35 before.

 Term life insurance premiums are pegged to the age at which you sign up for the plan.
 Subsequently, the premium will stay the same for the term of your plan.
 So, if you have a 20-year plan, you will pay the same premiums for 20 years.